Gabriel-p/breadcrumbs/stats_notes.md

 ## MCMC

-These two *Towards Data Science* articles introduce the concept at different levels:
+These *Towards Data Science* articles introduce the concept at different levels:

 * A (very) gentle introduction to the concept of MCMC: [Markov Chain Monte Carlo: Lifting your understanding of MCMC to an intermediate level][8].
 It comments separately the concepts of Monte Carlo, Markov Chains, and acceptance/rejection sampling.